Advising your teen

 - Talk to them from time to time about possible careers they might be interested in and why they appeal.
 Don’t make a big deal out of it.
 There will be plenty of opportunities for such an exchange of ideas that crop up naturally while you are doing something else.
 This way it won’t seem forced or patronising to your child.

-- Encourage them to take an interest in the occupations or past careers of grown up family members and other adults who they come into contact with.
+- Encourage them to take an interest in the occupations or past careers of grown up family members and other adults who they come into contact with so they can learn about different career experiences and develop their own network.

 - Help them to explore the possible employers, apprenticeship providers and further education courses available in your local area.
 You should be able to find lots of useful information on these things on the web site of your local council.
 Keep an eye out for things like open days (at colleges and training organisations) and careers fairs held locally.